oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/connected-components.rst

 .. rubric:: Example

 .. figure:: images/connected-components.png
-    :width: 300
+    :width: 600
     :align: center
     :alt:

-Сomponents are sorted in ascending order by lowest vertex id in each component and numbered from :math:`0` to :math:`k-1`, where :math:`k` is the number of components.
+Сomponents are numbered from :math:`0` to :math:`k-1`, where :math:`k` is the number of components.
 For the example above, the labels for vertices are

 [0, 1, 1, 1, 2, 0, 1, 3, 4, 4, 4, 4, 4]

 This notation means that:

-* vertex with id 0 belongs to connected component with id 0
+* vertices with ids 0, 5 belong to connected component with id 0
-* vertices with ids 1, 2, 3 belongs to connected component with id 1
+* vertices with ids 1, 2, 3, 6 belong to connected component with id 1
 * vertex with id 4 belongs to connected component with id 2
-* vertex with id 5 belongs to connected component with id 0
-* vertex with id 6 belongs to connected component with id 1
 * vertex with id 7 belongs to connected component with id 3
-* vertices with ids 8, 9, 10, 11, 12 belongs to connected component with id 4
+* vertices with ids 8, 9, 10, 11, 12 belong to connected component with id 4

 .. _connected_components_afforest: